tudorpip/nitro/docs/2.deploy/20.providers/genezio.md

 Building the project will automatically create a default `genezio.yaml` configuration file, if it doesn't already exist.

+By default, the name will be the one specified in the `package-lock.json` file, and the region will be set to `us-east-1`.

 To further customize the file to your needs, you can consult the [official documentation](https://genezio.com/docs/project-structure/genezio-configuration-file/).